deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 Later, the memories refined that sentiment to: *‘sometimes’* contained truths in allegory format.
 That was after about six solid hours of nothing but erotica, which created more questions than it answered.
 Though in fact, the Entity felt it had learned a lot.
 Nevertheless, it moved on alphabetically into Fantasy.

-It began with the complete works of Tolkein, and read them ten times in the space of a single minute.
+It began with the complete works of Tolkien, and read them ten times in the space of a single minute.
 It spent a further five minutes digesting what it had read and occasionally re-reading the series.
 Intriguing.

 Next came Pratchett. *Very* intriguing.